NocteDefensor/LudusMCP/README.md

 - Port forwarding through SSH connection
 - Fallback option when WireGuard unavailable
 - Automatically managed by MCP server
+- SSH tunnel will always be used for ADMIN API

 ## MCP Client Integration